FlorentinaMargarita/github-pages-workshop/_projects/project3.md

 ## Learnings

-*	How to implement custom-fonts into an Angular App
+*	How to use webpack file-loader and insert images into Vue that way
-*	Hosting on Google Firebase
-*	More in-depth understanding of the structure of an angular app.
-*	Trying new features in bootstrap like the photo-carousel
+*	Using Vue
+*	Opening a pull request in Git